 - Make sure your key skills are easily defined.

 - Make sure your contact details are easy to locate.

 - There must not be any spelling errors in your CV – get someone to check it.

-Your CV needs to go beyond just details of what you do, a flavour of how you go about your job given the challenges you faced paint a clearer picture of you in situ.
-So when drafting your CV, keep the STAR method in mind so that you convey your talents and skills in tangible ways that employers can understand and remember.
+Your CV needs to go beyond just details of what you do.
+A flavour of how you go about your job given the challenges you faced paint a clearer picture of you in situation.
+So when drafting your CV, keep the STAR method in mind so that you convey your talents and skills in tangible ways.
+That way employers can understand and remember.
 The STAR methodology is the following:

 - S: SITUATION – Define the situation in which you faced a challenge in the workplace.

 - T: TASK – Briefly explain the task you designed and/or undertook to address the challenge.